Categories

 • Divide that number by two to determine each party’s individual equity.

-• Add the exiting party’s equity to the amount still owed on the mortgage.
+• Add the equity of the party exiting the mortgage to the amount still owed on the mortgage.

 The price you end up with is the amount of money required to buy out your spouse’s equity.

-The spousal buyout program allows one party to borrow up to 95% of the value of the home, while having access to best rate mortgages and an insured program such as CMHC, Sagen, or Canada Guaranty.
+The spousal buyout program allows one party to borrow up to 95% of the home’s value, while having access to the best mortgage rates and an insured program, such as CMHC, Sagen, or Canada Guaranty.
 These funds will be used to buy out the other spouse’s equity in the home.

 In all honesty, it’s rare for both parties in a divorce to leave with 100% satisfaction.
 However, the Spousal Buyout Program ensures that, at the very least, the right to one indivisible asset is given fairly.
 While one party keeps the home, the other is paid back their portion of ownership, which is often the most reasonable way to settle the decision on who gets the home, aside from selling.